startup-systems/one-and-done/README.md

 If you get the above working locally:

-1. Try using Vagrant to deploy the site to AWS
+1. Use Vagrant to deploy the site to Amazon Web Services (AWS)
+    * *Be very careful not to commit your AWS credentials to the repository.*
 1. Run the site in a Docker container

 ## Discussion questions